 HAIR: Down and loose.
 I don’t personally like ponytails with hats.

 FACE: It’s Sunday so whatever you want!
 I had just come home from a birthday party so I still had makeup on.

 MakerWear’s goal is to “transform the latest in pop culture into fresh couture…Anyone with an idea can submit a design, or vote for their favorite.
 The best designs get made, and make it to the shelves of stores like Target, all across the country, and the designer gets a cut of the sales.
 It’s not just a whole new way of doing business; it’s a better way, the MakerWear way, Powered by the People.”

-Now, which of the three looks is your favorite?
+Now, which of the 3 ways to wear baseball hats look is your favorite?
 Which hat would YOU choose and how would you style it?